keyehzy/qmutils_fermion_only/README.md

 - Google Test (for testing)
 - Google Benchmark (for benchmarks)
 - Armadillo (for examples)
+- OpenBLAS (for examples)
-- OpenMP
+- OpenMP (for multi-threading)

 ## Features
 - Creation/annihilation operators with spin and orbital indices.
+- Bosonic and Fermionic support.
 - Efficient symbolic normal ordering with caching.
 - Basis state management.
 - Matrix element computation (dense and sparse matrix support).
-- Fourier transformations of operators and expressions.
 - Utilities for multi-dimensional lattice indexing.